 Workers injured on the job, should have their claim allowed.
 Having THC in your system doesn’t change that.
 The fact that marijuana is still illegal under Federal law doesn’t change that.
 Neither does your employer’s drug free policy.

-There is one theory that will support claim rejection however, and that is excess intoxication, where the level of intoxication is so great the workers have effectively removed themselves from the course and scope of their employment.
-You would have to be thoroughly blitzed out and act completely crazy to have this happen.
+There is one theory that will support claim rejection, however, and that is excess intoxication, where the level of intoxication is so great the workers have effectively removed themselves from the course and scope of their employment.
+You would have to be thoroughly blitzed to have this happen.

 Pre-Employment Cannabis Testing